 Travel to coastal Placencia where you will have the opportunity to get your PADI scuba dive certification, so novice divers are welcome!
 While here, experience the incredible marine life up close, while attending daily lectures on marine animal zoology and physiology.

-Click here to see captioned photos from last year’s program!
+Click here to see captioned photos from previous programs.

 The program will comply with local public health recommendations as well as recommended standards of the University of Minnesota.
 This may include modifications to the program calendar, weekly schedule, classroom environment, course delivery, housing arrangements, transportation policies, and/or in-country travel restrictions.
-Below are some of the current program specific changes, but know that these modifications could change at anytime as we get more information:
+Please note, proof of COVID-19 vaccination and booster are required in order to participate in the program.

-This is an embedded course with on-campus class time during spring semester prior to departure.
-You must register for this course, and complete the study abroad application.
-Registration costs/financial aid are tired to Spring term.
+This is an embedded course with on-campus class time during the Spring semester; you will travel abroad during the May term.
+You must register for this course and complete the study abroad application.
+Registration costs/financial aid are tied to the Spring semester.

 Students interested in animal science, wildlife conservation, and sustainability will benefit from this experience, however, the program is open to learners from all disciplines.

-For complete information, see the 2018 course syllabus.
+For complete course information, see a sample course syllabus.

 Melissa Palmer is an assistant professor of Animal Physiology in the Department of Animal Science.
 She teaches Human and Animal Physiology with corresponding laboratory component, Biotechnology, People and the Environment and Orientation to Animal Science.